RosoVRgarden/VRgarden-tutorials/VRgarden_pivot.md

-# VRgarden tutorials - pivot
+# VRgarden tutorials: Changing Pivot

 1. As an example, create a Cube, the pivot is at the centre (GameObject &gt; 3D Object)